syncfusion-content/xamarin-docs/Xamarin/Switch/visualtypes.md

 ---
 layout: post
-title: Visual types in Syncfusion SfSwitch Xamarin.Forms.
+title: Visual Types in Xamarin Switch control | Syncfusion
-description: Explaining about visual types in SfSwitch.
+description: Learn here all about Visual Types support in Syncfusion Xamarin Switch (SfSwitch) control and more.
 platform: Xamarin
 control: Switch
 documentation: ug
 ---

-# Visual Types
+# Visual Types in Xamarin Switch (SfSwitch)

 SfSwitch supports customization using built-in visual types.
 The visual types based on device platform are listed as follows.